CloverHackyColor/FakeSMC3_with_plugins/README.md

 - SMI Monitor
     + monitor and control temperature and fans in Dell computers by using SMM technology
 - Applications
     + HWMonitorSMC, it has less functionality.
 Working with old computer.
-Monterey 12.x compatible.
+Ventura 13.x compatible.
     + HWMonitorSMC2 for SandyBridge and up.
 It is separate project https://github.com/CloverHackyColor/HWMonitorSMC2

+## Compilation
+Take MacKernelSDK (https://github.com/joevt/MacKernelSDK) and copy it into the project.
+Or just make a symbol link user FakeSMC3_with_plugins % ln -s ../joevt/MacKernelSDK MacKernelSDK The xcodeproject already tuned to use it and tested with Xcode14.2.

 ### HWSensors Project (c) 2010 netkas, slice, usr-sse2, kozlek, navi, vector sigma and other contributors.
 All rights reserved.